Bde Maka Ska: Ḣeyate Otuŋwe

 Cabin of missionaries Samuel and Gideon Pond, 1835.

 The Pond brothers soon built a cabin on the east side of Bde Maka Ska.
 Taliaferro hired them to oversee the village, work the land, and "instruct them in the arts & habits of civilised life."
 Taliaferro also gave the Ponds supplies to continue growing crops.
 In the summer of 1835, a competing mission on Lake Harriet formed, led by Reverend Jedediah D. Stevens and seeking to build a school that taught Dakota children.
 Stevens persuaded the Ponds to move away from Ḣeyate Otuŋwe to help with his mission, but by the summer of 1837, the Ponds left Stevens's mission, with Samuel Pond citing Stevens's refusal to let him preach as a layman.

 Throughout this time, Ḣeyate Otuŋwe grew in population and was producing higher crop volumes.
 On August 8, 1835, village leadership requested funds from Taliaferro for winter crop storage, making note of the many children who had come to Ḣeyate Otuŋwe with fathers who were officers at Fort Snelling and abandoned them.

 In April 1838, Ojibwe chief Hole-in-the-Day of Crow Wing killed several Dakota in revenge for a previous attack; some of the Dakota he killed were related to Cloud Man.
+This was part of an ongoing escalation in the region of the Dakota-Ojibwe War.
 In July of that year, some members of Cloud Man's band retaliated by killing a member of Hole-in-the-Day's band.
 Tensions between the Bdewákhathuŋwaŋ Dakota and Ojibwe culminated in a June 1839 meeting at Fort Snelling, where after an apparent peace was reached, a surprise Ojibwe attack was launched near Lake Harriet, killing Cloud Man's son-in-law.
 This led to many battles between the Ojibwe and Dakota, putting Ḣeyate Otuŋwe under constant threat of attack.
 This instability led Stevens to abandon his mission on Lake Harriet, and after August 1839, Taliaferro resigned from his position as Indian agent, leaving Ḣeyate Otuŋwe with little support from Fort Snelling or local missionaries.
 Fort Snelling's military leadership also forced Native American settlements such as Ḣeyate Otuŋwe to move elsewhere.
 Ultimately, Ḣeyate Otuŋwe was abandoned by Cloud Man and its inhabitants in favor of a site known as Oak Grove, on the banks of the Minnesota River in Bloomington.
 The Oak Grove mission was started by Samuel and Gideon Pond, who joined Cloud Man to continue trying to convert the Dakota to Christianity.